nicholaswilde/recipes/docs/holiday/creamy-double-decker-fudge.md

 ### Step 1

 Line 8-inch square pan with foil.
-Place REESE'S peanut butter chips and 3 cup sweetened condensed milk in small microwave-safe bowl.
+Place REESE'S peanut butter chips and 3 cup [sweetened condensed milk][1] in small microwave-safe bowl.
 Microwave at HIGH (100%) 1 to 1½ minutes, stirring after 1 minute, until chips are melted and mixture is smooth when stirred.
 Stir in 1/2 teaspoon vanilla; spread evenly into prepared pan.